 What can I do to avoid taking on too much community debt?

 In general, the law is very detailed on which debts are considered community vs. separate.
-However, there are certain circumstances where a debt could be allocated much more heavily, if not entirely, to only one spouse.
+However, there are certain circumstances where debt could be allocated much more heavily, if not entirely, to only one spouse.
 These circumstances are not all the same and sometimes only apply to certain debts, but family law judges are aware that finances are not always equally controlled or managed by both spouses.

 One factor that can sometimes have a direct impact on dividing debts is earning power.
-In some marriages (generally those considered somewhat more “traditional”), one spouse may be the primary financial earner while the other focuses on raising children and a number of domestic duties that do not earn money.
+In some marriages (generally, those considered somewhat more “traditional”), one spouse may be the primary financial earner while the other focuses on raising children and several domestic duties that do not earn money.
 By way of example, a family law judge could conclude that if the spouses in such a marriage were to get divorced, dividing large amounts of unpaid tax debt equally would be wholly unjust to the spouse who did not earn money during the marriage.
 It may be significantly easier for the higher earner to pay all of the debt than for the lower earner to even come up with half.

 Not all debts are created equal

-In my personal experience, I have often found that each debt in a marriage, particularly long-term marriages, may have either a story or a purpose behind it that may factor in to how it is divided.
-While most may be divided equally, how the debt was created and who actually benefited from it can always play a part in where it is allocated.
+In my personal experience, I have often found that each debt in a marriage, particularly long-term marriages, may have either a story or a purpose behind it that may factor into how it is divided.
+While most may be divided equally, how the debt was created and who benefited from it can always play a part in where it is allocated.
 It is in these differences that there is sometimes room for subjectivity when dividing debts and the individual judge you are assigned can be a very important factor as well.

 (310) 593-9592